The number you need to know

 The higher the score, the more likely the manager was pushed out or felt pressure to leave the position.

-In order to avoid bias, we work with a standardized set of data and flags.
+To avoid bias, we work with a standardized set of data and flags.

 10 points: Openly pushed out